Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Experimental Setup

 We instantiate the capability framework using versioned \ecm{}s, each corresponding to a reusable functional skill family: \ecm{}-Grasp, \ecm{}-Align, and \ecm{}-Place.
 For each capability family $i$, the system begins with an active baseline version $c_i^{(0)}$.
 Through simulated refinement rounds, we generate a sequence of candidate upgraded versions:

 Candidate versions are created through parameter refinement, control-logic modification, or configuration-level adjustment.
-The exact update mechanism is not the primary variable; what matters is that each new version can potentially change not only task performance, but also interface assumptions, runtime behavior, permission requirements, and recovery characteristics.
+The exact update mechanism is not the primary variable; what matters is that each new version can potentially change task performance as well as interface assumptions, runtime behavior, permission requirements, and recovery characteristics.